swelcker/cmd.csp.stemmer/README.md

 </dependencies>
 ```

-Then, import the import cmd.csp.stemmer.*;` in your application :
+Then, import cmd.csp.stemmer.*;` in your application :

 ```java
 // Example